 We’re like Pavlov’s dog with every ding, bing, buzz, and whistle coming from a 3 x 4.5-inch device from the moment we wake until the moment we close our eyes.

-And if you need a little more help, read this: my top 4 ways to weed your digital garden and yield more peace:
+So try taking a break, and if you need a little more help, read my top 4 ways to weed your digital garden and yield more peace:

-1. I suggest an open relationship with your email account.
+1. Have an open relationship with your email account.

 Have more than one email account.
 One for business, one for personal use, and one for newsletters you’ve subscribed to.

 This way YOU get to choose, depending on your time and mood, WHAT you’re going to give your attention to during every block of free time.

 Another way to weed your digital garden is to take the first 5 minutes of every email check time and scroll to the bottom of emails you don’t enjoy and hit the magic words: unsubscribe.